owensgl/biol525D/Topic_8-9/plotting_structure.md

 In Rstudio, select File->New Project

+Then select "New Directory".

 ![](rstudio_project_1.jpeg)

-Then select "New Directory".
+Click on "New Project".

 ![](rstudio_project_2.jpeg)

-Click on "New Directory".

-![](rstudio_project_3.jpeg)

 Enter directory name "biol525d" and put it somewhere you can get to.
 In my case, I put it on the Desktop directory.
+Finally, click "Create Project".

+![](rstudio_project_3.jpeg)

+After it has been created, move your "analysis" and "vcf" directory into your biol525d project directory so you have easy access to those files.

 You're now in your Rstudio Project and the next step is to install the tidyverse package, which includes a suite of tools for manipulating data and plotting.
 The examples today will be focused on tidyverse solutions to problems.